TwilioDevEd/authy2fa-servlets/README.md

 6. Check it out at [http://localhost:8080](http://localhost:8080)

-7. To let Authy OneTouch to use the callback endpoint you exposed, your development server will need to be publicly accessible.
-[We recommend using ngrok to solve this problem](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).
+7. To enable Authy OneTouch to use the callback endpoint you exposed, your development server will need to be publicly accessible.
+[We recommend using ngrok to solve this problem](//www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html).
    ```bash
    $ ngrok http 8080
    ```